 Man to Men

-You have worked diligently upon yourself to clear away the old culturally instilled belief systems, the programming and mindsets of your upbringing, the biases you once embraced.
-Racism, sexism and hatreds are ugly shadows that are being identified and met whenever they rise into consciousness.
+You have worked diligently upon yourself to clear away the old culturally instilled belief systems, the programming, the mindsets of your upbringing, and the biases you once embraced.
+Racism, sexism, and hatreds are ugly shadows that are being identified and met whenever they rise into consciousness.
 You have done a lot of inner work.
 Bravo!

 That is not enough for you, however.
 You have no intention of resting upon your laurels with a handy self-congratulatory pat upon the back for a job well done.
 You know it is just the start of a long journey into clarity of thought and actions aligned with your conscientious mindfulness.